mozzarellaV8/agora-marketplace/scrape-cleanse/readme.md

 What follows here are detailed notes and images on the wrangling process to get the data into R.

 - [agDirectoryNotes.md](agDirectoryNotes.md) - initial looks at the harvested data
+- [ag-RelevantTags-p.md](ag-RelevantTags-p.md) - relevant tags from html - 'p' (individual product) directory
-- [agora-RelevantTags.md](agora-RelevantTags.md) - sorting relevant tags from the html files
+- [ag-RelevantTags-vendor.md](ag-RelevantTags-vendor.md) - relevant tags from html - 'vendor' directory